karellen/kubernator/README.md

 # Kubernator

-Kubernator (Ktor) is an integrated solution for the Kubernetes state management.
-It operates on the directories, processing their content via a collection of plugins, generating Kubernetes resources in the process, validating them, transforming them and then applying against the Kubernetes cluster.
+Kubernator™ (Ktor™) is an integrated solution for the Kubernetes state management.
+It operates on directories, processing their content via a collection of plugins, generating Kubernetes resources in the process, validating them, transforming them and then applying against the Kubernetes cluster.

+## Notices

+### License

+The product is licensed under the Apache License, Version 2.0.
+Please see LICENSE for further details.

+### Warranties and Liability

+Kubernator and its plugins are provided on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.
+You are solely responsible for determining the appropriateness of using or redistributing Kubernator and assume any risks associated with doing so.

+### Trademarks

+"Kubernator" and "Ktor" are trademarks or registered trademarks of Express Systems USA, Inc and Karellen, Inc. All other trademarks are property of their respective owners.

+## Problem Statement

+## Solution

 ## Mode of Operation

 Kubernator is a command line utility.
 Upon startup and processing of the command line arguments and initializing logging, Kubernator initializes plugins.
 Current plugins include:

 0. Kubernator App